Biddybuggy/JobSearch---Uber-Global-Hackathon-Coding/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Extra Notes:
+1. Android Studio, Dart-SDK, and Flutter-SDK are required to run the code on a computer.
+2. Right now, the JobSearch application is only available on Android.
+It will be available on iOS in the near future.
+3. Although the minimum viable product has been successfully developed, the JobSearch Team will continue to work on the application beyond the hackathon.